Events archive

 Please note: This talk will be held in Mandarin and there will be NO interpretation service available

-Film Screening; I’ve Got The Blues
+Film screening; I’ve Got The Blues

 Angie Chen’s latest, acclaimed documentary 'I’ve Got The Blues' is a striking film that focuses on Hong Kong painter, art director, blues musician and activist Yank Wong Yan-kwai.
 Through a series of often interrupted interviews, Chen uses her often elusive subject as a starting point for a meditation on creativity, personal and social conscience and contemporary Hong Kong.
 Never less than engaging the film ultimately captures the fleeting nature of creation – on both sides of the camera.